Raulitoflying/Streamlit-Soccer-Plantform/README.md

 - **REST API Endpoint:** `/video-api/v3/feed`
 - **Pages:** `watch_page`

-## 4. References
+## 5. References

 - [Football Data API Documentation](https://www.football-data.org/documentation)
 - [ScoreBat Video API Documentation](https://www.scorebat.com/video-api/documentation/)
 - [Premier-League-2022-2023-Streamlit-App](https://github.com/TheOX027/Premier-League-2022-2023-Streamlit-App)
 - [streamlit-datastrike](https://github.com/Bakero08/streamlit-datastrike)

-## 5. Code Highlights
+## 6. Code Highlights

 In the implementation of our football data application, several key aspects stood out: Firstly, I enhance the page by incorporating hyperlinks and widgets to showcase the various functions.
 Secondly, we distribute the functions across different pages using widgets, ensuring a comprehensive presentation.
 Additionally, we employ word cloud visualization to depict keywords within the JSON file, fostering a more user-friendly interaction with the data.
-The presentation of each league’s quantity, format, league table, team details, and top scorers follows a structured hierarchy, providing an organized display.
+The presentation of each league's quantity, format, league table, team details, and top scorers follows a structured hierarchy, providing an organized display.
 Furthermore, a data export function is integrated, aiding users in comprehending and managing the data effectively.
 Lastly, the distinctive feature of watching matches and video highlights through the streamlined platform enhances user interaction, offering a unique and engaging experience.

-## 6. Next Steps
+## 7. Next Steps

 Considering the current state of our application, several potential improvements and enhancements could be made: